SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Geonames is the worlds largest databae of geographical features, their locations, type, names, and names in alternative languages.
 Geonames is updated via crowsourcing.
 Geonames is licensed under CC BA.

-## misc

-Material design pioneered describing colors on the same 100 (or sometimes 50) to 900 scale as font weights, which has been adopted by other things such as bootstrap, chakra.

 # programming (mostly)